| WHY

 than tear apart the very small breeding gene pool of the

-logical to work within the original Association by developing
+within the original Association by developing a secondary

 To do